 Enjoy your visit!

 Check out all the best hotels to stay in Bintulu here and exactly how to get to Bintulu from Miri here.
-Read more Bintulu travel guides here.
+Find our full Bintulu travel guide here.